 A bank will not lend to a business unless it’s not generating cash to support debt payments.
 Cash flows are the monies that remain after all cash expenses have been subtracted from collected invoices/receivables.
 Usually, a borrower will lend a business up to 80% of expected cash flows generated over the term of the loan.
 Banks will usually use your tax returns as a basis to calculate your annual cash flows, so be sure to give your business the credit it deserves when reporting taxes.

 2. Build Business (and Personal) Credit History

 Be sure to build business and personal credit history ahead of applying for a bank loan.
-For more information, read our article: Three Ways to Improve Your Business Credit.
+For more information, read our article How to Build your Small Business Credit in 4 Steps.

 3. Build Tangible Assets

 Banks will look for tangible assets to collateralize the loan.
 Good examples include, but are not limited to real estate, cash savings, equipment, or in some cases, an IRA account.

 Maintain all documents of your business in terms of legal compliance and tax reporting.
 In addition, be sure to have proper reporting systems in place to generate financial reports required to underwrite the credit of your business.

 5. Meet Your Banker